BarisKaragaac/object_Detection/README.md

 - The number of training steps where increased to 30000 to make the training more thorough.

-Throught the different optimizers which could be used here like Mini batch, Momentum and AdaGrad and RMSSProp,[Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/compat/v1/train/AdamOptimizer) was tested but the result was bad, precision was very low and unstable as seen below.
+Throught the different optimizers which could be used here like Mini batch, Momentum and AdaGrad and RMSSProp,[Adam optimizer](https://www.tensorflow.org/api_docs/python/tf/compat/v1/train/AdamOptimizer) was tested but the result was bad, precision and recall were very low and unstable as seen below.
 ![Training result](images/adam1.png)
 ![Training result](images/adam2.png)